VilteNor/GoReviewAPI/README.md

 **@POST requests**

-To add a new user via a <mark style="background-color: lightblue">POST</mark> request, use JSON raw format and the following notations:
+To add a new user via a <mark style="background-color: lightblue">POST</mark> request in Postman, use JSON raw format and the following notations:

 ```
 {